 The solution to the problem should be clear—the shutter speed needs to be faster.
 But the shutter speed is related to the aperture and ISO, which means that something else is going to have to change.
 If shutter speed alone is increased, then the image will be underexposed.
 To properly expose the photograph, the aperture will need to be widened.
 If the aperture is already as wide as it will go, the only other choice will be to increase the ISO.

 A camera isn’t the only equipment you’ll need to click a picture.
 You need to be aware of the photography terms and their meanings.
-We made a list of 35 Common Photography terms that you must know.

 Exposure triangle photography might seem like a boring topic, a little too reminiscent of high school geometry class.
 But the concepts are relatively easy and straightforward once you pick up your camera and start playing.
 Understanding these concepts will open up new options in your photography, and empower you to capture scenes that were previously out of reach.